 Sommer’s Recipe Highlights

 Snack Sensations – Crispy on the outside, and juicy on the inside, these little beauties are fabulous on their own for heavy snacking (one of my favorite types of snacking).
-I serve them with marinara, ranch and Caesar dressing, but you do you and enjoy fried mushrooms with whatever dipping sauce you like!
+I serve them with marinara, ranch, and Caesar dressing, but you do you and enjoy whatever dipping sauce you like!

 Close view of breaded air fried mushrooms on a plate.
 In the background is a hand dipping a mushroom into a white sauce.